Toronto Comic Con: History

 Staff from Paradise Comics, a Toronto comic book store, put on one-day comic book conventions in Toronto starting in the early 1990s.
 In November 2003, they held their first three-day event.
 In 2004, it was held in mid-June.
 In 2005 and 2006, it was held in late April.
 In 2007, it was held in June, and in 2008, it was held in mid-July (July 12–13, 2008).
 On occasion, Paradise has also held one-day shows at the Hilton and Holiday Inn on King (now the Toronto Hyatt Regency).

-From 2003–2007, the convention was held at the National Trade Centre (now called the Direct Energy Centre, located at Exhibition Place (home of the historic Canadian National Exhibition).
+From 2003 to 2007, the convention was held at the National Trade Centre (now called the Direct Energy Centre, located at Exhibition Place (home of the historic Canadian National Exhibition).
 Hall size varied at that location, and the convention's largest hall rental was Hall C in 2006–7, which is 58315 sqft.

 In July 2007, in a controversial move, Paradise Conventions co-owner and organizer Kevin Boyd resigned from/abandoned the convention to work for Hobbystar Marketing as the Canadian guest and programming coordinator for Fan Expo Canada and other Toronto ComiCON events.
 Boyd claimed at the time that "The convention business was not successful so I decided it was time to end it.
 I worked on it for five years and did not receive any money for time spent on the big convention."